|1. Bretton Woods|

 The adjustable peg was viewed as a vast improvement over the gold exchange standard with fixed parity.

-Currencies were convertible into gold, but unlike the gold exchange standard, countries had the ability to change par values of their currencies.
+Currencies were convertible into gold, but unlike the gold exchange standard, countries had the ability to change par values of their currencies .
 For this reason, Keynes described the Bretton Woods system as "the exact opposite of the gold standard."
+The world economy tripled in size during the two decades, but gold supply did not change much.

 Structural problems: (i) Over time the world economy grew and needed more liquidity or reserve assets. ⇒ Marshall Plan Aid.

-(ii) Given the fixed quantity of gold (165,000 tons or 4 billion ounces, annual production of gold = 80 million ounces) , other countries had to hold US dollar and gold as reserve.
-Keynes had proposed that a world reserve currency be created and managed by a central bank .
+(ii) Given the fixed quantity of gold (192,000 tons or 6.2 billion ounces, annual production of gold = 80 million ounces = $100 billion), other countries had to hold US dollar and gold as reserve.
+Keynes had proposed that a world reserve currency be created and managed by a central bank.
+(Today IMF manages SDR.)

 (iii) As the world economy grew, the increased world demand for dollar as reserve assets meant that US had to incur increasing trade deficits.

-(iv) Other countries resorted to devaluation.
+(iv) Other countries resorted to devaluation to reduce trade deficits.
 But the US was not able to devalue the dollar.
+(Raising the price of USD did not affect the dollar pegs of other currencies.)

 The dollar was the numéraire of the system, i.e., it was the standard to which every other currency was pegged.
 Accordingly, the U.S. did not have the power to set the exchange rate between the dollar and any other currency.